 Many people think that they need to feel ‘well’ to come to the ‘drop-in’, but often people will feel better once they have been!
 This may be because spending time with others offers a distraction from thoughts and feelings.

-The therapeutic drop-ins are for patients, carers and families so everyone who attends does so for their own needs and reasons.
+The drop-ins are for patients, carers and families so everyone who attends does so for their own needs and reasons.
 Everyone is treated as a unique individual and there is a mutual acceptance and understanding that no-one needs to say anything they don’t wish to say, but what is said is listened to with respect and consideration.

-When I come to the Hospice I feel normal because I can get away from all of the equipment which surrounds me at home and no-one keeps asking all of the time ‘how are you?’
-It’s like visiting family and having a good natter!
+"When I come to the Hospice I feel normal because I can get away from all of the equipment which surrounds me at home and no-one keeps asking all of the time ‘how are you?’
+It’s like visiting family and having a good natter!"

 People can attend the drop-ins for as long or as little as they wish.
 There are no time limits or a need to attend regularly as people can attend the drop-ins for support when they feel they need it.
 However, we do get to know some people and their families for many years because once the door is open it never closes and as someone’s condition changes and deteriorates we take the Hospice into their home to continue providing the care and support needed.

-The therapeutic drop-ins are also for those people and their families living with other illnesses, it is not all about cancer!
+The drop-ins are also for those people and their families living with other illnesses, it is not all about cancer!
 People can attend who have heart failure, Motor Neurone Disease, Multiple Sclerosis and chronic breathing difficulties.

-Alnwick Therapeutic Drop-In is on Wednesday mornings, 10am-1pm.
+Alnwick Drop-Ins: Wednesday mornings, 10am-1pm.

-Berwick Therapeutic Drop-In is on Monday mornings, 10am-1pm.
+Berwick Drop-In: Monday mornings, 10am-1pm.